 Take some laps

-When the seatbelt sign is turned off, one of the most simple exercises for any long flight is to just walk around the cabin!
+When the seatbelt sign is turned off, one of the most simple exercises for flights is to just walk around the cabin!

 Aim to get up and walk around once an hour, even if just going to the bathroom and back.
 This will keep the blood flowing in your legs, again preventing blood clots.